wfl/dsp/03-command_line.md

 > > `ls`: list the files and directories in the current working directory
 > > `ls -a`: list all the contents, including hidden files in the current working directory
-> > 'ls -l': list the files in the long list format in the current working directory
+> > `ls -l`: list the files in the long list format in the current working directory
 > > `ls -lh`: list the files in the long list format with readable file size
 > > `ls -lah`: list all te contents, including hidden files, in long list format with readable file size
 > > `ls -t`: list the files and directories that are sorted by their last modified date and time